circles-learning-labs/ecto_adapters_dynamodb/README.md

 ### Unimplemented Features

 While the previous section listed limitations that we're unlikely to work around due to philosophical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
 Feel free to help out if any of these are important to you!

+#### Transactions

+DynamoDB and [ExAws.Dynamo](https://github.com/ex-aws/ex_aws_dynamo) support transactions, but they have not yet been implemented in this adapter.
+We will probably try to implement transactions at some point, but it's not a high priority for us - if you would like to make a valuable contribution to this project, you could help us to resolve [this issue](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/12).

 #### Adapter.Storage